 We are thrilled to announce the Chicago Youth in Music Festival and National Pathways Summit taking place in Chicago, April 9-11, 2022!
 The Chicago Symphony Orchestra and Chicago Musical Pathways Initiative, in collaboration with NIMAN, will host the Festival and Summit, bringing together students and institutional leaders from across the country for three days of musical learning, strategic conversations, and collaboration.
 On April 11th, join us for our Roundtable events and to hear performances by the talent young musicians in the Festival Orchestra.

 The Chicago Youth in Music Festival will feature the talents of BIPOC musicians from pathways programs nationwide.
-Young musicians will be selected through a competitive audition process to join the Festival Orchestra and will spend three days rehearsing with CSO Sir Georg Solti Conducting Apprentice Lina Gonzalez-Granados leading up to an open side-by-side rehearsal in Orchestra Hall at Symphony Center with members of the Chicago Symphony Orchestra, Civic Orchestra of Chicago, and Chicago Sinfonietta of Liszt’s Les Préludes led by CSO Zell Music Director, Riccardo Muti.
+Young musicians have been selected through a competitive audition process to join the Festival Orchestra and will spend three days rehearsing with CSO Sir Georg Solti Conducting Apprentice Lina González-Granados leading up to an open side-by-side rehearsal in Orchestra Hall at Symphony Center with members of the Chicago Symphony Orchestra, Civic Orchestra of Chicago, and Chicago Sinfonietta of Liszt’s Les Préludes led by CSO Zell Music Director, Riccardo Muti.